 Other businesses stake their success on a freemium model.
-As the name suggests, free users in the freemium model get access to a pared-down version of the product.
+As the name suggests, users of a freemium product get access to a pared-down version.
 While companies carefully create freemium models in a way that allows users to experience a product’s value, they incentivize users to purchase by reserving certain features for paid users alone.
 For example, paid users in a freemium app might get access to a product’s most powerful features.
 Alternatively, they might just enjoy a premium user experience free of the ads that populate the screen in the free version.

 Which is better for free-to-paid conversion?

-Generally, free trial models enjoy a higher free-to-paid conversion rate than their freemium counterparts.
+Generally, free trial models enjoy a higher free trial-to-paid conversion rate than their freemium counterparts.
 Why?
 Because the fast-approaching expiration rate in the free trial model creates urgency.
-Simply put, time is the incentive that drives free trialers to buy.
+Simply put, time is the incentive that drives free trial users to buy.

 In the freemium model, users are reluctant to buy when they get value from the freemium experience.
-The upshot of all this is that free trial models often net a free-to-paid conversion rate of 5–20%, while freemium models score a comparatively lower 2–5%.
+The upshot of all this is that free trial models often net a free trial conversion rate of 5–20%, while freemium models score a comparatively lower 2–5%.

 2. High versus low annual contract value